huggingface/diffusers/docs/source/en/optimization/memory.md

 <Tip warning={true}>

-In order to properly offload models after they're called, it is required that the entire pipeline is run and models are called in the pipeline's expected order.
+In order to properly offload models after they're called, it is required to run the entire pipeline and models are called in the pipeline's expected order.
 Exercise caution if models are reused outside the context of the pipeline after hooks have been installed.
 See [Removing Hooks](https://huggingface.co/docs/accelerate/en/package_reference/big_modeling#accelerate.hooks.remove_hook_from_module) for more information.

 [`~StableDiffusionPipeline.enable_model_cpu_offload`] is a stateful operation that installs hooks on the models and state on the pipeline.